 If you’d love to get out there but you don’t already have a jet ski, we might just have a couple ready for the adventure… if you’re lucky.

-Endeavour Foundation is giving away two Sea-Doo jet skis with our $1.8 million Sunshine Coast Prize Home at Palmwoods.
+Endeavour Foundation is giving away two Sea Doo Spark 3UP Jet Skis with a $3.1 million Sunshine Coast Prize Home in the picturesque Pelican Waters.

 This place really is the complete package.
 Calm, sparkling waters, cute islands, mangrove ecosystems, tree-fringed nooks, and mountain views.